 LW-PWFA Meeting Minutes are archived on the Website and filed by year.
-(Link)
+(Click here for the Minutes)

 Our Communications Network

 LWVUS.
 The LWVUS issues a bi-monthly newsletter, “LWV League Update,” from the desk of the LWUS national President Debora Ann Turner.
-Included is information on: the calendar of Webinars & Virtual meetings, Action Taken, Resources, LWV Business, Letters and Memos issued, Leagues in the news, and LWVUS Staff Highlights.
+Included is information on the calendar of webinars and virtual meetings, action taken, resources, LWV business, letters and memos issued, Leagues in the news, and LWVUS staff highlights.

 LWV-VA.
 The LWV-VA issues a monthly newsletter, “Virginia VOTER,” which includes a variety of State-level information articles.
 Newsletters are posted on the LWV-VA website (www.lwv-va.org) by date.